Savatage: After Criss and second era of the band (1994–2000)

+Savatage headlined Wacken Open Air in 1998.

 Hiatus and side projects (2001–2013)

 The Poets and Madmen touring lineup, 2001.
 From left to right: Jeff Plate, Chris Caffery, Jon Oliva, Damond Jiniya, Johnny Lee Middleton, Jack Frost.

 Savatage continued to focus on their Trans-Siberian Orchestra project for a while, releasing The Christmas Attic, but the release of Poets and Madmen in 2001 was highlighted by Jon Oliva's return as lead vocalist in studio, replacing Zak Stevens, who left the band citing family reasons, and the departure of Al Pitrelli, who accepted an offer to join Megadeth in 2000.
 Pitrelli did record solos for some songs prior to his departure.
 Another very limited US tour followed, supported by Fates Warning in the early shows, and then Nevermore for the remainder.
 Around this time, Caffery chose Zak's replacement in the form of the singer Damond Jiniya (Diet of Worms), who was once again brought to the band from long-time friend and Circle II Circle manager/co founder Dan Campbell.
 Damond sang the song "Edge of Thorns" as his audition song.
 Damond performed Zak's parts on tour, with Jon having an increased vocal role in proceedings.
 Jack Frost auditioned for the role of rhythm guitar player, and got the gig.
 He played with the band for a majority of the tour, but was mysteriously asked to leave the band after the tour, although it could be said that Frost's commitments elsewhere drove him from the band.
 For Summer festival appearances in 2002, the band was joined by Annihilator's Jeff Waters.
+These festival performances included an appearance at Wacken Open Air in 2002.

 Savatage had remained inactive since that tour, with band members concentrating on other projects such as Trans-Siberian Orchestra and Jon Oliva's Pain.
 This has not pleased everyone, with Chris Caffery in particular citing his anger at Savatage not recording a new album in almost five years As of 2006.

 Trans-Siberian Orchestra continues with their releases and Savatage's members are mostly split up between its two touring lineups, but during the European tours in 2011 and 2014 Pitrelli, Caffery, Middleton and Plate were all featured together on stage.
 Year by year more Savatage songs were included in the TSO setlists, among them also Gutter Ballet, Believe, All That I Bleed and Chance.
-Jon Oliva usually does not play on stage with Trans-Siberian Orchestra while Paul O'Neill, in recent years, started to do it very often during some selected songs.
+Jon Oliva usually does not play on stage with Trans-Siberian Orchestra while Paul O'Neill did it very often during selected songs before his death in 2017.